Postal Tuning, Speed Limiter Removal, ECU Cloning & Immobiliser Delete

-With the postal method , for tuning , obviously I am not able to do a health check on your van or to tweak the map immediately but the results have been consistently good & feedback I have received has been excellent .. & you’re always welcome to post it back for adjustment if required or visit me after for fine tuning at a discounted cost.
+With the postal method , for tuning , obviously I am not able to do a pre tune health check on your van or to tweak the map immediately but the results have been consistently good & feedback I have received over the last 10 years has been excellent You are always welcome to post it back for adjustment if required or visit me after for fine tuning at somewhere between free & a discounted cost.

-I ‘ve priced the postal remap tuning service competitively from £200 to compete with the bargain basement “i can remap anything” chancers who load up generic guesswork files from some bedroom entrepreneur , so this postal method allows you to access professional ECU services for a very low cost… this also allows you to avoid the pitfalls of crude ebay tuning box fantasists..
-Immobiliser delete & van speed limiter removal are a vantuner specialty..
+I’ve priced the postal remap tuning service competitively from £200 ( immobiliser removal from £125) to compete with the bargain basement “i can remap anything” chancers who load up generic guesswork files from some bedroom entrepreneur , so this postal method allows you to access professional tuning & ECU services for a low cost… this also allows you to avoid the pitfalls of crude ebay tuning box fantasists..
+Immobiliser delete & van speed limiter removal are a vantuner speciality..

 Its cheaper by post as in many cases it takes a lot less time to tune an ECU on the bench and can be fitted into & or on top of my normal day…